where to look

 September 25, 2013

-Apply for a PSC Expedition Grant (Deadline: 10/9)
+Apply for a PKG Center Expedition Grant (Deadline: 10/9)

-The PSC is now accepting Expedition Grant applications for IAP 2014!
+The PKG Center is now accepting Expedition Grant applications for IAP 2014!
 Since Expedition Grants are sponsored by the Underclassmen Giving Campaign, we are putting the final choices in the hands of underclassmen, who can vote for their favorite finalist during the Campaign!

 Expedition Grants, open to all continuing MIT freshmen, sophomores, and juniors, enable students to serve someplace that they have never been before.
 The purpose of an Expedition Grant is to help you travel to an unfamiliar region to do work on a project of potential continuing interest.
 These grants are intended for service projects that are exploratory in nature, and we hope that this service work might even set the groundwork for future projects that have the prospect of sustainable benefit for the community.